geets04/mss/docs/source/08-Useful Documentation and Support.rst

 http://www.catb.org/esr/faqs/smart-questions.html

-Every My sCool Server has a sticker bearing a unique MSS ID.
+Every My sCool Server has a sticker bearing a unique MSS ID or S/N (Serial Number).
 This ID is important for all communications with Recherche Tech in regards to your MSS hardware.
 If you ever have an issue with your MSS hardware and it is under warranty, simply open a ticket through any of the support channels